 These types of bankruptcies differ from individual bankruptcies in that the corporation or business needs to continue running during difficult financial times, like bankruptcy.
 Big corporations and companies typically file for chapter 11 bankruptcy.
 This allows them to remain operating but they have to undergo a financial reshuffling of debts and other items.
 They also need to have a plan agreed to with creditors for the financial terms.
 Chapter 12 bankruptcy is for farmers or fishermen.
 These types of businesses can continue operating and aren’t required to liquidate assets but they must have a plan in place to repay debts.
 Chapter 9 is the bankruptcy type for municipalities, like townships and school districts to have their own debt repayment plans.
 The terms for a municipality are similar to a corporation in that a repayment plan will need to be created and accepted by creditors.

 Professional help exists for filing for bankruptcy from either a professional who works in the realm of bankruptcy or from lawyers who specialize in this area of the law.
 Those who have experience in helping clients with bankruptcy can offer their assistance to others who are thinking about filing in their time of need.
 Make sure you find someone you can trust and who truly understands bankruptcy and the positives and negatives of going through it.
-A bankruptcy lawyer Middletown, CT turns to from The Law Offices of Neil Crane is a great example of a firm with experience and the knowledge to assist in these difficult financial times.
+A bankruptcy lawyer from The Law Offices of Neil Crane is a great example of a firm with experience and the knowledge to assist in these difficult financial times.